 |Viewing handlers in message flows||Message flows provide graphical and textual views of the globally engaged handlers of the system at any point of time.
 The modules use the handlers to engage in different message flows at defined phases.
 You can observe the handlers invoked in each phase of each flow in real time.|

-For information on updating WSO2 EI with the latest available patches (issued by WSO2) using the WSO2 Update Manager (WUM), see Getting Started with WUM in the WSO2 Administration Guide.
+For information on updating WSO2 EI with the latest available patches (issued by WSO2) using the WSO2 Update Manager (WUM), see Getting Started with WUM.

 Working with profile-specific administration tasks